top of page

 Just like all Ship Farewell Tribute posts that I have done in the past, this Blog post covers the entire history of the BARI, from her career on the Channel under Sealink and later Stena Line (as well as her brief time under the P&O Stena Line brandname), to her spell in Spain under Umafisa and later Baleària, and finally her services under Ventouris Ferries on the Adriatic Sea.
 I only got to see her twice in my life.
 The first time was during the summer of 2015, when I happened to be in the port of Zakynthos at the same time during which she was moored, in what was her first season on the Ionian Sea.
 The second time was in 2018, while she was docked in the port of Igoumenitsa, in which I had stopped by while heading from Patras to Ancona on 25-26 August 2018 with the OLYMPIC CHAMPION of ANEK Lines.
 At least I was able to see her while she was still active and sailing, unlike other cases such as the EUROPEAN EXPRESS of NEL Lines or the IONIAN SKY of Agoudimos Lines.

 The ship that went on to become the BARI was ordered in 1978 as the ST ANSELM, being part of a quartet that was due to be delivered to the British conglomerate Sealink in 1980 and in 1981.
 Sealink was the brandname of the train/ferry operator British Railways.
 The British state-owned company operated services from Great Britain to the Channel Islands, and was also widely known for connecting the United Kingdom with Ireland, France, Belgium and The Netherlands.
 It served as a consortium operating all ferry services ran by the Channel train and transportation companies of various countries, such as British Railways, the French company SNCF (which owned the late EPTANISOS and DELOS of Strintzis Lines, or the future EXPRESS SANTORINI of Agapitos Express Ferries, Minoan Flying Dolphins/Hellas Flying Dolphins and Hellenic Seaways), the French company Angleterre-Lorraine-Alsace Société Anonyme de Navigation (which owned the SAINT ELOI, which became the AQUA STAR of Sea Jets in 2021), the Belgian company Regie voor Maritiem Transport, also known as RMT (which owned the late AIGAION of Agapitos Lines, the late GEORGIOS EXPRESS of Ventouris Ferries, Ventouris Sea Lines and Agios Georgios Ferries; the late BARI EXPRESS of Ventouris Ferries; the late PANAGIA TINOU 2 of Ventouris Sea Lines, later the EXPRESS ATHINA of Agapitos Express Ferries, Minoan Flying Dolphins/Hellas Flying Dolphins and Hellenic Seaways, or even the future SUPERFERRY II of Strintzis Lines, Blue Star Ferries and Golden Star Ferries), and the Dutch Stoomvaart Maatschappij Zeeland (which owned the original PANAGIA TINOU of Ventouris Ferries, which later joined AK Ventouris and Ventouris Sea Lines).
-In addition, the company had the famous H-class under the management of British Railways and SNCF, a trio of vessels that became the legendary Apollon Trio in Greece, and in particular on the Cyclades: the HENGIST which became the original ROMILDA of GA Ferries APOLLON EXPRESS 2 of Ventouris Sea Lines, then the PANAGIA EKATONTAPYLIANI of Agapitos Lines (and later Minoan Flying Dolphins/Hellas Flying Dolphins), before ending her career again under Ventouris Sea Lines, as the AGIOS GEORGIOS and then as the new PANAGIA TINOU, being sold for scrap in 2017; the HORSA, which became the legendary PENELOPE A of Agoudimos Lines on the Rafina-Andros-Tinos-Mykonos line; and finally the SENLAC, which became the iconic APOLLON EXPRESS/APOLLON EXPRESS 1 of Ventouris Sea Lines, and later the EXPRESS APOLLON Agapitos Express Ferries, Minoan Flying Dolphins/Hellas Flying Dolphins and Hellenic Seaways.
+In addition, the company had the famous H-class under the management of British Railways and SNCF, a trio of vessels that became the legendary Apollon Trio in Greece, and in particular on the Cyclades.
+These were the HENGIST, which became the original ROMILDA of GA Ferries APOLLON EXPRESS 2 of Ventouris Sea Lines, then the PANAGIA EKATONTAPYLIANI of Agapitos Lines (and later Minoan Flying Dolphins/Hellas Flying Dolphins), before ending her career again under Ventouris Sea Lines, as the AGIOS GEORGIOS and then as the new PANAGIA TINOU, being sold for scrap in 2017; the HORSA, which became the legendary PENELOPE A of Agoudimos Lines on the Rafina-Andros-Tinos-Mykonos line; and finally the SENLAC, which became the iconic APOLLON EXPRESS/APOLLON EXPRESS 1 of Ventouris Sea Lines, and later the EXPRESS APOLLON Agapitos Express Ferries, Minoan Flying Dolphins/Hellas Flying Dolphins and Hellenic Seaways.
 And I can write about dozens of other ships as well.
 Altogether, the Sealink conglomerate rapidly became one of the dominant ferry companies of Northern Europe, and operated successful services on the Channel, on the Irish Sea and on the North Channel.
 The deployment of all the aforementioned vessels (and along with many others) during the 1960s and 1970s further cemented its presence, and their passenger services were much-acclaimed.
 They operated a diverse fleet, from conventional ferries to night ferries, as well as Ro-Ro carriers and hovercraft, the latter operating under the Seaspeed brandname.
 They did not, however, come without strong competition.
 Indeed, during the 1970s, a company that went on to also become a dominant force on the Channel (as well as on the North Sea) was the British operator Townsend Thoresen (whose roots trace back to the European Ferries Group), which also had ferries that went on to have prominent careers in Greece.
 While the latter did not have ferries that provided high-standard passenger amenities, they nevertheless had the upper edge in terms of vehicle capacity, with many ferries being primarily dedicated to freight transportation.
 With the pending arrival of Townsend Thoresen's new vessels in 1980, namely those of the Spirit-class, which provided larger garages that could easily cover the largest part of the freight market share of the Channel, Sealink decided to respond by ordering freight-dedicated vessels as well, with these being the ferries of the Saint-class.
 Two vessels were projected for the Calais-Dover line, whereas the other two were due to be deployed on the Irish Sea and on the North Channel.

 The ST ANSELM was the second ship of the quartet to be completed, following her successful construction in the famous Harland & Wolff Shipyard in Belfast in Northern Ireland.
 The same shipyard was known for having built several iconic ocean liners and cruise ships during the early part of the 20th century, including the Olympic-class of White Star Line which included the RMS TITANIC, the RMS BRITANNIC and the RMS OLYMPIC.
 The ST ANSELM, named after the eponymous Saint who was the Archbishop of Canterbury from 1093 to 1109, was delivered to Sealink in October 1980.
 She carried the British flag and was registered in London.
 She began service only a few months after her sister ship, the GALLOWAY PRINCESS, which had started operations on the Stranraer-Larne line on the North Channel.
 The ST ANSELM was expected to cover the increasing freight demand on the Calais-Dover line, alongside with her sister ship, the ST CHRISTOPHER, which was delivered in 1981.
 Sealink had expected that passenger traffic would continue to be mainly covered by the hovercraft of Seaspeed, hence the two ferries of the Saint-class initially featured little passenger capacity, having the possibility to only carry 600 passengers.
 However, while the construction of the ships progressed, these estimations were revealed to be incorrect, hence their accommodation superstructure was upgraded to a wider extent, meaning that the ships could carry 1,000 passengers.
 But as the ferries began their service, this soon proved to be insufficient, hence they underwent several refits throughout the 1980s in order to increase their passenger capacity.
 The ST ANSELM and the ST CHRISTOPHER rapidly proved to be valuable vessels, as they had a large garage that enabled them to carry about 310 vehicles.
 They also had twin drive-through freight decks, which made the loading process much more efficient.
 This was the major problem faced by the company's two ferries that were serving the Calais-Dover line.
 Indeed, these were the EARL SIWARD (formerly the DOVER) and the EARL LEOFRIC, both built in 1965, which had limited vehicle capacity and relied on steam engines.
 With the deployment of larger ferries by Townsend Thoresen, these ships were deemed inefficient and unable to match the competition.
 The only ferry on the Calais-Dover line that provided relatively satisfactory results was the CHARTRES, delivered in 1974, which later became the legendary EXPRESS SANTORINI in Greece.
 With this taken into consideration, Sealink deployed the ST ANSELM on the Calais-Dover line in 1980, while the ST CHRISTOPHER followed in 1981.
 In addition, they deployed the newly-built CÔTE D'AZUR (later the SEAFRANCE RENOIR of defunct French company SeaFrance), which had been ordered by SNCF, for service in 1981.
 They further deployed the SNCF-owned CHANTILLY (later the OLYMPIA of Agapitos Lines from 1987 to 1990), which had been built in 1966 and had previously served the Boulogne-Dover line.
 With the introduction of these four vessels, the EARL SIWARD was sold to Cypriot company Sol Lines, for whom she sailed from 1982 to 1986 as the SOL EXPRESS.
 The EARL LEOFRIC was sold for scrap in 1981, even though she was only 15 years old.
 The CHARTRES would move to the Dieppe-Newhaven line in 1982.